Skip to main content

 • Table: Orders → Fields: Order ID, Status, Amount

-“I need a Users page that shows Name and Email, and an Orders page that shows Status and Amount.”
+“Create a Users page showing Name and Email, and an Orders page showing Status and Amount.”

-Only push it when you really want to update the database structure.
+Only push the script if you want to update the actual database.

 Example scenario:

-1. In App A, you prompt Rocket: “Add a field to save phone numbers in the user profile.”
+1. In App A, you prompt: “Add a Phone number field to user profiles.”

-2. Supabase now has a new field called Phone number.
+2. Supabase now has a new field: Phone number.

-3. App B also has access to this field through the shared project.
+3. App B also connects to this database, but doesn’t yet show the field.

-4. To use it, prompt Rocket again in App B: “Update my Users page to also show Phone number.”
+4. In App B, prompt Rocket: “Update Users page to show Phone number.”

 Use an existing Supabase project in Rocket